The new Australian take on Rocky Horror is so racy it even surprised its English writer, writes Muriel Reddy.

 Its English writer, Richard O'Brien, who flew in for the Sydney opening night, reportedly found the new production confronting.
 That's quite a statement given that his work is written to be provocative, naughty, absolutely shocking and delicious.

-Under the direction of Edwards, The Rocky Horror Show goes to a darker place than any previous production.
 And it might have gone even darker has the English co-producers not had their way.
 Singer iOta says: "The English productions tend to be very much like a concert with people yelling out and heckling, which I can't stand.
 I find it incredibly distracting.
 They wanted to bring that to this production and none of us was very happy about it.

 "Anyway, having said that, they made changes and you know it still feels like the show is new and fresh.
 I believe that it is one of the better productions that there has been."